 There are several reasons why one should have a professional retirement income plan:

 This leads us to the question of when retirement income planning should begin.
 We often think about accumulating resources for retirement and the retirement income phase as two separate parts of retirement planning, and in some ways this is true.
 But what we've come to realize is that there is a continuum from the saving phase to the spending phase and there is a lot that we have learned about retirement income planning that helps in the savings phase too.
 So in many ways, retirement income planning starts when saving for retirement begins.
 And clearly, there is also a heightened awareness 5-10 years out from retirement when retirement costs and lifestyle begin to get clearer.
 This is typically the appropriate timeframe to create the first comprehensive retirement income plan if it hasn't been already.

-A financial advisor that has earned the RICP® designation has in-depth education and training on what has to be done to build a retirement income plan, and can help you customize a plan of your own.
+A financial advisor that has earned the RICP® designation*, Retirement Income Certified Professional, has in-depth education and training on what can to be done to build a retirement income plan, and can help you customize a plan of your own.
 Often they will serve as the "quarterback" of an advisory team that can include attorneys, accountants, investment advisors, insurance agents and other professionals.
-Although some advisors may have the "alpha" ability to pick investments that outperform their peers, it is the RICP® advisor's "gamma," the quantification of the other factors that go into sound financial planning, that adds tremendous value to the client's retirement income plan.
-Research has shown that a retirement income planner can help a naïve investor increase income in the following areas:
+Although some advisors may have the "alpha" ability to pick investments that outperform their peers, it is the RICP® advisor's "gamma," the quantification of the other factors that go into sound financial planning, that can add tremendous value to the client's retirement income plan.
+Research has shown that a retirement income planner can help a naïve investor increase income in the following areas:1,2

 1 Retirement Income Process, Strategies, and Solutions, David A. Littell and Jamie Hopkins, The American College of Financial Services Press, 2020.

 *The RICP® is the property of The American College of Financial Services, which reserves sole rights to its use, and is used by permission.